graphhopper/directions-api/index.md

 HTTP header key | 	Description :---------------|:-------------
-X-RateLimit 	   | Your current daily credit limit X-RateLimit-Remaining | 	Your remaining credits until the reset X-RateLimit-Reset 	   | The number of seconds that you have to wait before a reset of the credit count is done X-RateLimit-Credits 	 | The credit costs for this request.
+X-RateLimit-Limit 	   | Your current daily credit limit X-RateLimit-Remaining | 	Your remaining credits until the reset X-RateLimit-Reset 	   | The number of seconds that you have to wait before a reset of the credit count is done X-RateLimit-Credits 	 | The credit costs for this request.
 Note, it could be a decimal and even negative number, e.g. when an async request failed.